 The British built the 24m high circular masonry lighthouse tower on the bastion in 1864 CE.
 The lighthouse and quarters are now owned by Directorate General of Lighthouse and Lightships, Government of India which was the only settlement on the island and was ...

-The park has been established for the protection of the blackbucks and has the highest number of blackbucks in India.
-More than 3, 000 black bucks exist on the open grasslands of Velavadar.
+Among the major Bhavnagar tourist places, the park has been established for the protection of the blackbucks and has the highest number of blackbucks in India.
+More than 3, 000 blackbucks exist on the open grasslands of Velavadar.
 The sanctuary is also home to other animals like nilgai, jackal, wolf, jungle cat, and fox.
-Besides, one can also spot many bird species which include pelicans, flamingos, white and painted storks, three kinds of cranes, many birds of prey, and the rare Stolizca's Bushchat in the southern part of the park, where all the wetlands lie.
-The extremely rare Lesser Florican, ...
+Besides, one can also spot many bird species which include ...

 At a distance of 96 km from Bhavnagar, Mahuva is a town on the Arabian Sea coast in Bhavnagar district of Gujarat.
 It is one of the beautiful places to visit near Bhavnagar.